Green-backed whistler

 The green-backed whistler (Pachycephala albiventris) or olive-backed whistler, is a species of bird in the family Pachycephalidae.
 It is endemic to the Philippines.
 Its natural habitats are tropical moist lowland forest and tropical moist montane forest.

-Taxonomy and systematics
+Description and taxonomy

+EBird describes the bird as "A fairly small bird of forest from the lowlands to middle elevations in the mountains.
+Olive-green on the head, back, wings, and tail.
+Gray on the chest with a slightly streaked throat, a whitish belly, and pale yellow under the base of the tail.
+Note the fairly thick bill.
+Similar to Ashy-breasted Flycatcher, but smaller, with a thicker bill.
+Song is a typical whistler-like melody including some explosive, upslurred "whip!" or downslurred "piuu!" notes."

 Formerly, some authorities considered the green-backed whistler to be a subspecies of the mangrove whistler.